 Lucy Clark is a journalist and editor with 31 years experience in newspapers and magazines in Sydney, London and New York.
 She has been the editor of the news and opinion website The Hoopla, and has worked as a literary editor, features writer, and opinion columnist.
 She is a Senior Editor at The Guardian Australia.

-Aoife Clifford was born in London of Irish parents, and grew up in New South Wales.
-She studied Arts/Law at the Australian National University, Canberra and now lives in Melbourne.
+Aoife Clifford was born in London of Irish parents, studied Arts/Law at the Australian National University, and now lives in Melbourne.
 Aoife is the author of the Australian best selling literary crime novel All These Perfect Strangers, which was also published in the UK and US.
 It was long listed for both the ABIA General Fiction Book of the Year and the Voss Literary Prize.
-Her short stories have been published in Australia, UK and US and she has won the two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto (2007) and the S.D.
-Harvey Ned Kelly Award (2012) – among other prizes.
+Her short stories have been published in Australia, UK and US and she has won the two premier short story prizes for crime fiction in Australia – the Scarlet Stiletto and S.D.
+Harvey Ned Kelly Award among other prizes.
 Her second novel will be published in 2018.

 Paul Collins has featured in magazines such as Inside Sport, Ultra-Fit (Australia and UK) and Tracks surfing magazine whilst producing and presenting his own fitness video and community based health radio program.